missreems/project-2/README.md

 # Intro
 This project is a Movies API project, the purpose is to successfully create an application using an external API using React.
-This project has been executed via pair programming in 2 days, and is my second project whilst studying at General Assembly in the Software Engineering Immersive.
+This project has been executed via pair programming and is my second project whilst studying at General Assembly in the Software Engineering Immersive.

+Duration: 2 days

 ## Motivation
 As this is a pair programming project, my partner and I decided to go with a key interest of ours, movies.
 We use [The Movies Database](https://www.themoviedb.org/documentation/api) API heavily throughout to create an application which functions as a movie finder.